biopharmaai/Madrigal/README.md

 ### Installing `madrigal`
 Before installing `madrigal`, please set up a new conda environment through `mamba env create -f env_new.yaml` (this process should take less than an hour; see `mamba` installation guidelines [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)).
 By default, our environment is with CUDA 11.7 (gcc 9.2).
 Please edit `env_new.yaml` accordingly if you are installing in another CUDA version.
 We welcome contributions of instructions on setting up the environment with other version control managers such as `uv`.

-Then, activate this environment with `mamba activate madrigal_env`.
+Then, activate this environment with `mamba activate primekg`.
 To install a global reference to `madrigal` package in your interpreter (e.g. `from madrigal.X import Y`), run the following:
 ```
 cd /path/to/Madrigal
 python -m pip install -e .